mswitek/GOI-test/README.md

 <H2><b>Global Opportunity Index -- GOI</b></H2>  <Hr>

 The Global Opportunity Index measures a country's attractiveness to international investors using a combination of economic, financial, institutional, and regulatory factors.
-These factors are divided into the following 5 categories and 14 sub-categories:
+These factors are divided into 5 categories and 14 sub-categories.
+To see the variables included in each cateogry, hover over the 14 sub-categories displayed below.
  <Br>

   <iframe src="https://public.tableau.com/views/CatSubcat-Sunburst-test/Dashboard1?:showVizHome=no&:embed=true"  width="100%" height="650" frameborder="0"></iframe>